-Where a First Right Holder decides not to exercise their First Right of Refusal be informed of this decision in writing.
+At any time before exchange of the Contract for Sale of the Vacant Block, a First Right Holder may decide not to exercise their First Right of Refusal.
+The Coordination Team should be informed of this decision in writing.
 For this purpose, each First Right Holder must complete and sign the Waiver of First Right of Refusal form provided by the Coordination Team and available on its website.